-Being creative means that we take two or more things that were not there before and we put them together.
+Being creative means that we take two or more things and we put them together.
+We create something that was not there before.
 If it’s any good, our creation will have made something more valuable and better than what came before.

 Creativity In Writing